Community and Ministry

 Money from the crafts, catering and pie making is given back to the church to cover repairs, new equipment and for significant expenditures.
 In the past few years funds have been used to reinstall a cross on the roof, purchase a kitchen air conditioner and to paint the lower level.
 The ACW funds also cover the costs of shipping bales of clothing and gifts to Kenora several times throughout the year.
-In 2018, 446 kg of goods went in the bales at a cost of $1322.31.

 The ACW meets from September to June on the 3rd Wednesday of every month in the St. Martha’s room at noon.
 All are invited to bring lunch, join in the fun and fellowship, and be a part of all we do.
 While we may be busy working, the time is spent laughing, having fun and just being there for each other.